-- 11.05.3 EXECUTIVE SERVICE See Article 15.09.1 of the Unit 1 collective agreement re payments by the Employer to the Union for executive service for Unit 3. - 11.05.4 Full time graduate students who have served on the CUPE 3903, CUPE Ontario or CUPE National Executive, or OUWCC Executive for at least six months may, on the basis of such service, submit petitions for academic extensions for a total of eight to twelve months beyond the Faculty of Graduate Studies deadlines.
+11.05.4 Full time graduate students who have served on the CUPE 3903, CUPE Ontario or CUPE National Executive, or OUWCC Executive for at least six months may, on the basis of such service, submit petitions for academic extensions for a total of twelve months beyond the Faculty of Graduate Studies deadlines.
 Petitions shall be submitted through the Graduate Program Directors and copied directly to the Dean.
 When considering petitions based on service on the Union Executive, the Dean of Graduate Studies shall take into account the effect of such service upon the progress of the student's work.
 If the Dean decides not to grant such a petition, they shall state the reasons for their decision in writing to the individual with a copy to the Union.
-Such a request shall not be unreasonably denied.
-Petitions of full-time graduate students which are granted shall be granted for part-time status.
-If a petition for full-time status is granted the individual will be provided with funding at a level equivalent in value to the GAship which they held in the previous academic year. - 11.05.5 Upon request, the Employer also agrees to make reasonable provisions that will permit any member of CUPE 3903 to attend the Annual General Meeting of CUPE 3903 or any meeting of the local which deals with a strike vote or ratification vote.
+Such a request shall not be granted for full-time status and petitions of part-time students which are granted shall be granted for part-time status.
+If a petition for full-time status is granted the individual will be provided with funding at a level equivalent in value to the GAship which they held in the previous academic year.

+11.05.5 Upon request, the Employer also agrees to make reasonable provisions that will permit any member of CUPE 3903 to attend the Annual General Meeting of CUPE 3903 or any meeting of the local which deals with a strike vote or ratification vote.
 It is understood that the Union will use its best efforts to schedule these events at such times so as to cause minimal disruption to graduate assistant duties.
 It is also understood that the employee will provide as much notice as is both reasonable and practicable.